vonhoff/CsTilenginePure/README.md

 <img src="Logo.png" alt="CsTilenginePure Logo" height="150px"/>

 # CsTilenginePure
 A pure port of the C headers in [Tilengine](https://github.com/megamarc/Tilengine).
 The naming of the library is identical to that of the C library, with little to no consideration for the appropriate C# style.
-Everything is close to the C version as is technically possible.
+Everything is as close to the C version as is technically possible.

 ## Contents
 * */CsTilengine/src* directory contains the single `Tilengine.cs` module with the binding itself